Est. 2016 Intermediate

 • Simpler: No borrow checker or lifetime annotations

-• Faster compilation: Significantly faster compile times
+• Faster compilation: Generally faster compile times

 • C-like: Closer to C in philosophy and syntax